proycon/clam/docs/source/index.rst

 CLAM is entirely written in Python, runs on UNIX-derived systems, and is available as open source under the GNU Public License (v3).
 It is set up in a modular fashion, and offers an API, and as such is easily extendable.
-CLAM communicates in a transparent XML format, and using XSL transformation offers a full web 2.0 web-interface for human end users.
+CLAM communicates in a transparent XML format, and uses client-side XSL transformation to offer a full modern web-interface for human end users.

 The kind of applications that CLAM is originally intended for are Natural Language Processing applications, usually of a kind that do some processing on a text corpus.
 This corpus (any text file) can be uploaded by the user, or may be